How to patch headless Chrome to avoid detection

 }

-// A pristine canvas fingerprints identically across all headless instances.
+// a pristine canvas fingerprints identically across all headless instances.

-// Add a tiny per-session offset on a copy so repeated reads stay stable.
+// add a tiny per-session offset on a copy so repeated reads stay stable.

 const toDataURL = HTMLCanvasElement.prototype.toDataURL